Industrialization in Germany: Iron and steel production

 The beginnings of a number of later leading heavy industrial companies also fall into the period of early industrialization.
 On the Saar, Carl Ferdinand von Stumm-Halberg and his family played the leading role in heavy industry, especially when they controlled their competitor Dillinger Hütte from 1827.
 In Sterkrade near Oberhausen, various companies founded the Gutehoffnungshütte in 1810.
 While the company had only 340 workers around 1830, by the early 1840s it already employed around 2,000.
 Friedrich Krupp had started cast steel production in Essen in 1811, but left his son Alfred a highly indebted company in 1826.
 The company's situation remained problematic until railroad construction boosted demand in the 1840s.

 An important technical innovation in the first decades of the 19th century was the construction of puddling mills, which, using hard coal, were much more productive and cost-effective than the old charcoal-based smelters.
 In 1824, the process was introduced at a smelter in Neuwied, followed by Eberhard Hoesch's Lendersdorf smelter near Düren in 1825, and Harkort's plant a year later.
 The conversions and new establishments that took place in the following two decades led – as in the case of the Hüstener Gewerkschaft – to further operating departments such as rolling mills, wire drawing mills and mechanical engineering departments.
-The expansion of the railroad caused the demand for iron and rails and other mining industry products to skyrocket within a short period of time.
+The expansion of the railroad caused the demand for iron and rails and other mining industry products to implode within a short period of time.

 Within metal production, technical innovations ensured a considerable advance in production, such as the aforementioned production of iron using coking coal instead of the expensive charcoal previously used.
 While only 25% of iron was produced with coke in 1850, this figure had risen to 63% just three years later.
 In the 1860s, the Bessemer process became established in steel production.
 This made it possible to produce steel from liquid pig iron on an industrial scale.

-In total, around 1850, at the beginning of the actual industrial revolution in the territory of the German Confederation, only 13,500 workers were employed in pig iron production and their production volume was around 214,000 tons.
-In the following ten years, production grew by 150%, in the 1860s by another 160%, and at the height of the industrial revolution from 1870 to 1873 by 350%.
+In total, around 1850, at the beginning of the actual Industrial Revolution in the territory of the German Confederation, only 13,500 workers were employed in pig iron production and their production volume was around 214,000 tons.
+In the following ten years, production grew by 150%, in the 1860s by another 160%, and at the height of the Industrial Revolution from 1870 to 1873 by 350%.
 During this period, the number of workers had grown by only 100%.
 The reasons lay in the technical improvement of production, but also in the emergence of an experienced skilled workforce.
 Steel production, which was technically more complex, expanded even more and had almost caught up with iron production by 1850.
 At that time, about 200,000 tons were produced with about 20,000 workers.
 In 1873, production was 1.6 million tons with 79,000 employees.